Sphynx are not low maintenance

 In case you wonder about having unfixed male cats in the house: Yes, the boys wear stud pants if they aren't in their rooms.
 I researched ideas online and made my own.
 After about four iterations I am happy with the final design and the fit.
 They each have separate rooms in completely different areas of the house.
 Stud boys don't tend to like each other, and ours are no exception.

 Sphynx tend to have sensitive stomachs.
 We fed Darwin's, a commercial frozen raw diet, for years until we had a litter of kittens get sick from Campylobacter.
 Now I try to stick to Royal Canin for the kittens.
-Pregnant Moms and babies get Royal Canine Baby.
+Pregnant Moms and babies get Royal Canin Baby.
 I've tried them all, and have found Royal Canin seems to work.
 We have also had luck with Purina Sensitive Skin & Stomach for adults.
+In Mexico cat food is hard to get consistently and very expensive.
+I've been able to stick with Royal Canin and I make our own balanced raw.
 Do not switch their food quickly.
 If you switch, mix the new food in slowly with the old or you run the risk of them being sick for several days.